luxuriant777/linkchecker/README.md

 The Link Checker program is provided as-is, without any warranties or guarantees of any kind.
 The authors and contributors of this program disclaim any liability for damages or losses that may arise from its use.

-The tool is intended to assist in checking broken links and generating URL lists based on status codes.
+The tool is designed to assist in identifying broken links and generating URL lists based on status codes.
-However, it is your responsibility to use this instrument responsibly and comply with the terms of service and guidelines of the websites you are checking.
+However, it falls under your obligation to use this tool judiciously and comply with the terms of service and guidelines of the websites you are examining.

 Please exercise caution and use the Link Checker at your own risk.
 We recommend testing it on a small scale or non-production environment before using it extensively.